 Photographers deal in things which are continually vanishing and when they have vanished there is no contrivance on earth which can make them come back again.

 Photography is an unbounded pursuit in all of its aspects.
-One can spend an entire lifetime engaged in photography and there will still remain room to explore, learn, and create.
-For me, the creative and technical aspects of photography make it fascinating and enjoyable.
-Landscape photography has developed my ability to see and to capture the essence of a scene.
-I particularly enjoy creating panoramic images that portray the sense of surrounding the viewer.
+One can spend an entire lifetime engaged in photography and there will still remain room to explore, learn, experiment, and create.
+Genres that I enjoy are nature, infrared, intentional camera movement, travel, and black and white photography.

 I find Intentional Camera Movement (ICM) to be a fascinating technique.
 It always holds an element of surprise as you never know exactly what you will get.
 Various kinds of movement can be used together with shape, form, and light to accentuate a subject or scene.
 Depending on subject and technique, results of ICM can range from the abstract to serene impressionism.